uchicago/shibboleth-oidc/README.md

 #### Authentication Context/Method Ref
 This extension supports the `acr/amr` claims.
 If the client requests a specific `acr_value` in the original request, the IdP attempts to calculate whether that value is indeed supported by any of the authentication flows.
 If none is deemed viable, the authentication context weight map of the IdP is consulted to figure out the appropriate `acr`.
 The result is passed onto the IdP for authentication.

-Since MITREid Connect at this point does not natively support `acr/amr` claims, an implemnentation of a claim service is provided by this extension to handle `acr/amr` claims for the client.
+Since MITREid Connect at this point does not natively support `acr/amr` claims, an implementation of a claim service is provided by this extension to handle `acr/amr` claims for the client.

 #### Max-Age, AuthN Time
 This extension supports the `max_age` and `auth_time` claims.
 If `max_age` is provided in the original request, the IdP attempts to calculate the authentication creation instant and may simulate a `forcedAuthN` so the end-user is actively reauthenticated.